 In a bowl, cream the margarine and the granulated sugar until light.
 You can use a mixer or just a wooden spoon.

-Add the flour, vanilla, egg and the egg yolk.
+Add the flour, vanilla, eggs.
 Mix until well combined and becomes doughy.

 Dust your counter top and knead the biscuit dough just to form a ball.
 Wrap the dough in cling film and refrigerate for about 30 minutes.
 Do not be like me and forget it. 😂